Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I also have those very, very long outdoor extension cords.
 We have a wooden spool that someone gave us who worked in construction.
 We wind the cords around that spool.
 I think wire or something must have originally come on the spool.
 Its about 18" tall and 10 " across.

 My husband always loops his long outdoor cords.
 Start at the opposite end from the male plug.
 Make a loop about the size of a dinner plate. reach through the loop and grasp the cord.
 Pull through and make a second loop.
 Repeat to the end and plug the male end into the female end.
-Or with the trimmer, just pull the end through the last loop a second time to secure.
-When you are ready to use it, just release the last loop and pull.
-When they are looped like this, you can just drop them in a heap in a box for storing.

 Try a monkey chain knot.
 It looks nice and is easy to extend.
 The only drawback is the time it takes to chain the cord but I find the effort worthwhile.